Saccharomyces cerevisiae: History

-turning yeast production into a major industrial process which simplified its distribution, reduced unit costs and contributed to the commercialisation and commoditisation of bread and beer.
+turning yeast production into a major industrial process which simplified its distribution, reduced unit costs, and contributed to the commercialization and commoditization of bread and beer.
 Fresh "cake yeast" became the standard leaven for bread bakers in much of the Western world during the early 20th century.

 During World War II, Fleischmann's developed a granulated active dry yeast for the United States armed forces, which did not require refrigeration and had a longer shelf-life and better temperature tolerance than fresh yeast; it is still the standard yeast for US military recipes.
 The company created yeast that would rise twice as fast, cutting down on baking time.
 Lesaffre would later create instant yeast in the 1970s, which has gained considerable use and market share at the expense of both fresh and dry yeast in their various applications.

 Biology

 Ecology

 In nature, yeast cells are found primarily on ripe fruits such as grapes (before maturation, grapes are almost free of yeasts).
 S. cerevisiae can also be found year-round in the bark of oak trees.
 Since S. cerevisiae is not airborne, it requires a vector to move.

 Queens of social wasps overwintering as adults (Vespa crabro and Polistes spp.) can harbor yeast cells from autumn to spring and transmit them to their progeny.
 The intestine of Polistes dominula, a social wasp, hosts S. cerevisiae strains as well as S. cerevisiae × S. paradoxus hybrids.
 Stefanini et al. (2016) showed that the intestine of Polistes dominula favors the mating of S. cerevisiae strains, both among themselves and with S. paradoxus cells by providing environmental conditions prompting cell sporulation and spores germination.

 The optimum temperature for growth of S. cerevisiae is 30–35 C.